 Almost everyone in the US says the name of the Korean national martial art like this: “Tie Kwon Do.”
 Each syllable gets heavy emphasis: Tie.
 Kwon.
 Do.
 Here are three tips to sound more like a native Korean speaker when saying the name of the martial art you study.
-Tips are ranked from most important to least, and if you can master just the first one, it’ll be a big improvement:
+Tips are ranked from most important to least, and even if you just master the first one, it’ll be a big improvement:

 - Instead of stridently accenting each syllable “tae. kwon. do.” let them flow smoothly.
 Spoken Korean doesn’t have the concept of accented syllables, and it’s hard for most Americans to suppress the urge to weight, for example, the first and third syllables of Taekwondo, so it has the same rhythm as “calendar” or “basketball.”
 Instead of accenting every syllable, try not to accent any.
 To help make this easier, try speaking a little faster than you would normally and in a monotone.
 I’ll admit that this is one of the hardest things for me to do when speaking Korean aloud.
-It requires us to unlearn deeply ingrained language habits, and even if you can speak another western language, most of them use accented syllables too, so the concept is completely unfamiliar.
+It requires us to unlearn deeply ingrained language habits.
+Even if you can speak another western language, most of them use accented syllables too, so the concept is completely unfamiliar.

 - If you thought #2 was tricky, buckle up, because this one’s pretty subtle.
 Instead of pronouncing “kwon” with a hard “K” sound at the beginning, try to shape your mouth halfway between “K” and “G” instead.
 Korean has two characters that don’t exactly map to the K/G sounds in English, so they are often mispronounced, and there’s often confusion about how to romanize them.As an example, you may know that the first Kukkiwon black belt form is called “Koryo,” after the name of the first Korean dynasty.
-This is written as 고려 and, these days, it’s becoming more common to write “Goryeo” to more accurately reflect the way the word sounds in spoken Korean.
+This is written as 고려 and, these days it’s becoming more common to write “Goryeo” to more accurately reflect the way the word sounds in spoken Korean.
 The “Koryo” spelling comes from an earlier romanization method that was intended to make the words look more like English—sort of like Eastern European family names were often changed when immigrants passed through Ellis Island.Whichever romanization convention you follow, the pronunciation should be “Goryeo” and, similarly, “Taegwondo” is actually closer to how a native Korean speaker would pronounce the name of our martial art.
 This is because “gwon” actually starts with the same sound as Goryeo: the ㄱ character.
 If it were actually “Kwon” the character 권 would start with ㅋ instead.
 Here’s how to tell the difference between the two: hold the open palm of your hand about an inch in front of your mouth and say the letter G a few times, then do the same with K. When you say G, you won’t feel anything on the palm of your hand, but when you say K, you’ll feel a burst of air expelled from your mouth.
 In other words, “Kwon” would signify a hard, expulsive K sound instead of the softer, rounder G sound of “Gwon” that’s the correct version.

 Jidokwan is romanized with the “wa” spelling instead of “wo” and, as you might guess after reading about the nuances of “Taekwondo,” it reflects a difference in the way the word is written in Hangeul.
 The “Kwon” (or as above, “Gwon”) sound in Taekwondo is written with the ㄱ character: 권 but the “Kwan” (or, you guessed it, “Gwan”) sound is written 관 instead.

 In this character, the beginning and end of the sound are the same, it’s the middle part that’s different.
 Korean characters are written from the top down, so when I refer to the start of the sound, I mean the top-left symbol ㄱ, and when I refer to the end of the sound, I mean the bottom ㄴ.
 If you look in the middle, you’ll see that Kwon uses ㅘ and Kwan uses ㅝ.
 The tricky thing for us is that those sound as similar in Korean as they are when we read the Latin letters aloud.
 They’re hard to tell apart when you hear them, but when spelled out, the words mean different things.
 You might think of it as the difference in “K” sounds between the ck in “back” and the qu in “quiet.”
 They sound almost the same, but no English speaker would even think of writing “my lower baqu” hurts or “please be ckuiet, I need to concentrate.”

 One last helpful hint, and one that isn’t just useful for Korean words—it’s helpful whenever you’re talking to anyone.
 Imagine you’re in a conversation, and as you’re just about to say a word, you have that sinking feeling like “Uh oh, I’ve only ever seen this word in print, and I’m not really sure how to pronounce it out loud!”
-But you’re in too deep, it’s too late to go back, and you go ahead and give it your best shot anyway.
+But you’re in too deep, it’s too late to go back, and you give saying “naïve” (or whatever) your best shot.
 If you’re talking to a jerk, they’ll say “it’s not ‘nave’ dummy, it’s ‘nie-eve’ ha ha haaaaa.”
 But if you’re talking to someone who’s tactful and kind, they’ll probably repeat some variation of what you said, but they’ll pronounce the word correctly.
 This is a gentle way to help someone along without making them feel foolish.